saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/app-bridge.md

 };
 ```

-`appBridgeState?` and `appBridge` can be nullish, because in server side context it's not available
+`appBridgeState?` and `appBridge` can be nullish, because they don't exist in the server side context.

 ## Events

 Events are messages that originate in Saleor Dashboard.
-AppBridge can subscribe on events and app can react on them
+AppBridge can subscribe to events and the App can react to them.

 ### Subscribing to events

 `subscribe(eventType, callback)` - can be used to listen to particular [event type](#available-event-types).
-It returns an unsubscribe function, which unregisters the callback.
+It returns an `unsubscribe` function, which unregisters the callback.

 Example: